trong0dn/eth-todo-list/README.md

 # Ethereum Blockchain Decentralized Application - Todo List

-A simple todo list powered by etheruem smart contracts to understand how blockchain works and it is connected to an application via decentralized platform.
-Unlike traditional todo list applications, there is no central database where data is stored.
-The data content and list items are stored on a network distributed over the blockchain nodes.
+A simple todo list powered by Etheruem smart contracts to understand how blockchain works and its application on decentralized platform.
+Unlike traditional todo list applications, there is no centralized database where data is stored and retrived.
+The data content, script (in this case, the smart contracts) and list items are stored directly on a network distributed over the blockchain nodes.

 ## Dependencies
 * [Solidity](https://docs.soliditylang.org/en/v0.5.3/) - High-level language for implementing Smart Contracts